-My 6-year-old daughter came home from school and told me she had held a snake.
+My six-year-old daughter came home from school and told me she had held a snake.
 I was rather shocked but at the same time, I admired her temerity.
-Bridging a gap of 30 or so years, I went back into my archives and started to look at the images I had collected of snakes when I was young — I then started looking out on eBay, boot sales, for images of snakes and women.
+Bridging a gap of 30 or so years, I went back into my archives and started to look at the images I had collected of snakes when I was young — I then started looking out on eBay, at yard sales, for images of snakes and women.

 Why was the inclusion of words crucial for you in this book?

 The text is not supportive but active within the book.
 Girl Plays with Snake is a book project in its totality (it would never work in exhibition form).

 Like the images, the words tread a line between darkly poetic and childlike playfulness.
 Can you tell me about how you choose them?